-10.5.1 X11 Forwarding
+10.5.1.
+X11 Forwarding

-Opening an X11 session over an established SSH connection is as easy as running an X program while already running an X client on your host.
-When an X program is run from the secure shell prompt, the SSH client and server create a new secure channel within the current SSH connection, and the X program data is sent over that channel to your client machine as if you were connected to the X server via a local terminal.
+Opening an X11 session over an established SSH connection is as easy as running an X program on the local machine.
+When an X program is run from the secure shell prompt, the SSH client and server create a new secure channel, and the X program data is sent over that channel to your client machine transparently.

-As you might imagine, X11 forwarding can be very useful.
-For example, you can use X11 forwarding to create a secure, interactive session with the up2date GUI on the server to selectively update packages (if you have the necessary Red Hat Network packages installed on the server).
-To do this, simply connect to the server using ssh and type:
+X11 forwarding can be very useful.
+For example, you can use X11 forwarding to create a secure, interactive session with up2date on the server to update packages.
+To do this, connect to the server using ssh and type:

-up2date
+up2date &